 This is a great question!
-The first thing to consider when starting an acne treatment is that allergies and sensitivities are two different things.
+When starting an acne treatment, the first thing to consider is that allergies and sensitivities are different.
 Sensitivities to acne treatment ingredients like benzoyl peroxide and salicylic acid are often mischaracterized as allergies.
 An allergic reaction (significant redness, swelling, and itchiness after application) is possible but quite rare.

 A more common reaction of skin dryness, flaking, and mild redness/irritation is more likely an irritation rather than a true allergy.
 This typically occurs when too much and/or too potent a medication is applied to the skin (perhaps too often!).